Basic Workflow Patterns

 // Use an async IIFE to collect results and emit completeEvent

-const results = await collect(
+const results = await stream

 // Send the final aggregated result